 The National Infrastructure Commission (NIC) in its first five-yearly assessment of advice to the government on infrastructure needs has called for a move away from incineration towards more recycling, with a particular focus on food and plastics.

-Its research found that the public are also in support of this, 50% of people said they would be willing to pay up to £30 a year for more recyclable packaging and 79% would be willing to separate their food waste.
+Its research found that the public is also in support of this, 50% of people said they would be willing to pay up to £30 a year for more recyclable packaging and 79% would be willing to separate their food waste.

 The NIC report that progress had been hampered because the public finds the current recycling system “too complicated”.
 It’s called for a recycling target of 65% of all waste by 2030 and 75% of plastic packaging.
 It said that higher recycling rates, especially of plastics, could save £6.2bn from 2020-50, this would avoid the need to build an additional 20 incinerators and reduce greenhouse gas emissions.